(I may earn a small commission from the products mentioned in this post.)

 Most people whom I have met only had one knee replacement surgery.
 Several other friends and acquaintances have had two, one on each knee.

-The reality is that you can have several knee replacements in a lifetime and many people will have 2 if they had their first knee replacement at an early age.
+You can have several knee replacements in a lifetime.
+Many people will have 2 knee replacements if they had their first knee replacement at an early age (they last 10-15 years).
+Few people will have 3 knee replacements in a lifetime, however, it is possible to have more.

 He had his first TKR at age 58.
 He was very fit at the time and he looked forward to relieving the pain he felt in his knee and improving the overall function of his knee.